 - The UC Policy on Reporting Child Abuse and Neglect implements the California Child Abuse and Neglect Reporting Act ("CANRA"), California Penal Code 11164-11174.3, including by requiring that those individuals who are Mandated Reporters identify and report incidents of child abuse and neglect. - The SVSH Policy requires reporting of sexual violence to Title IX/EOAA, and provides that the campus will support those who wish to report to law enforcement.
-(For further detail, refer to the SVSH Policy). - The Violence Prevention in the UCR Community Zero Tolerance for Violent Behavior policy requires that all members of the UCR community report any incident of Violent Behavior or Threat to Self that they are aware of or have witnessed.
+(For further detail, refer to Section X of this report). - The Violence Prevention in the UCR Community Zero Tolerance for Violent Behavior policy requires that all members of the UCR community report any incident of Violent Behavior or Threat to Self that they are aware of or have witnessed.

-Further information on crime reporting is provided in the "Reporting Clery Crimes and Other Emergencies" section of this report.
+Further information on crime reporting is provided in Section V, "Reporting Crimes and Other Emergencies."